Leonard Carmichael: Secretary of the Smithsonian

 Carmichael served as the secretary of the Smithsonian Institution from 1953 to 1964.
 He was the first Secretary to be hired from outside the Institution, rather than promoted from within.
 During Carmichael's tenure, the National Portrait Gallery was created, the Patent Office Building was acquired for the American Art and Portrait Galleries, and the Museum of History and Technology (now the National Museum of American History) was opened.
 New wings were added to the National Museum of Natural History, the Hope Diamond was donated by Harry Winston, and the Fénykövi elephant was unveiled in the rotunda of the Natural History Museum.
 The Smithsonian Astrophysical Observatory was revitalized and moved to Cambridge, Massachusetts.
 In 1957, when Sputnik was launched, the observatory was the only US lab capable of tracking the Soviet satellite.
 After the death of a visitor at the National Zoological Park, Carmichael sought additional funding for major improvements to meet safety regulations.
 The Friends of the National Zoo was created and a Master Plan for zoo improvement was formulated and initiated.

 Later life and legacy

 After leaving the Smithsonian, Carmichael became vice-president for research and exploration of the National Geographic Society.
-In 1972 he was awarded the Public Welfare Medal from the National Academy of Sciences.
+In 1972 he was awarded the Public Welfare Medal from the National Academy of Sciences, of which he was also a member.
 A Tufts University's community service organization, the Leonard Carmichael Society; Carmichael Hall, a dormitory and dining hall on the Tufts campus; and the lunar crater Carmichael were all named in his honor.

 Carmichael is sometimes mentioned in connection with the MKULTRA project.

 He died on September 16, 1973.